theKashey/require-control/README.md

   'from': 'to'
 });
 ```
+And then all module aliases (webpack resolve, ts paths, aliases, anything)

 PS: You can use setAliases to achieve 10-100 speedup against tsconfig-paths, if you are not using "complex" typescript paths.

 # Licence